packit/packit.dev/content/packit-as-a-service/_index.md

 defined in `packit.yaml` file, finished successfully, then the issue is automatically closed.

-Only project collaborators can propose a new update.
+Only users with write or admin permissions to the repository can propose a new update.

 ### Adding tests